About Me

 I spent years in a job that caused me stress and didn’t align with my natural gifts or talents, and to be honest, I didn’t accept myself the way I now realize I should have.

-My life has changed drastically in a few short years, thanks to a lot of inner work that I did.
+My life has changed drastically in a few short years, thanks to a lot of inner work that I did – and that I can help my readers do too.
 I hope I can be even just a small part to helping others on the journey to doing the same.

 You can read my transformation story here, about how I went from being chronically stressed with deeply embedded insecurities, but transformed myself into a (mostly) confident and happy 6-figure passive income earner.